Normal Subgroups of Profinite Groups of Non-negative Deficiency: Preliminaries

 \subsection{The deficiency}

-If $G$ is a finitely generated group (profinite group), then we say that $G$ is of {deficiency} $k$ if there exist a presentation of $G$ of deficiency $k$, i.e. such that the number of generators minus the number of relations is $k$.
-Of course, by our definition a group of deficiency $k+1$ is also of deficiency $k$.
+If $G$ is a finitely generated group (profinite group), then we say that $G$ is of {deficiency} $k$ if there exist a presentation $\pi:F\to G$ of $G$ of deficiency $k$, i.e. such that the rank of the free group (profinite group) $F$ minus the number of generators of $\ker\pi$ as a (closed) normal subgroup of $F$ is $k$.
+If $r>0$, it is possible to add further relations that are consequences of the original ones, so a presentation of smaller deficiency is obtained.
+Thus by our definition a group of deficiency $k+1$ is also of deficiency $k$.
 We denote by $\df(G)$ the greatest $k$ such that $G$ is of deficiency $k$.
 Note that for any group $G$ one has $\df(G)\le \df(\widehat G)$.

 Below we shall introduce other invariants that help to describe more precisely properties of profinite groups; some of them are taken from \cite{Lu}.
 The necessity of this already can be seen from the fact that any pro-$p$ group (including free pro-$p$ groups) as a profinite group is of non-positive deficiency.